4 Signs You’re Hiring the Wrong Cleaner

 One way to save yourself time on screening out cleaners who aren’t a good fit is by writing better job postings so that they can screen themselves out.
 Here’s an article about what should go into a great job posting.

-Investing the time to hire not only for experience but also for match, then combining that with the recognition of our team, allowed Mike and Matt to maintain a turnover rate of less than 10% for the last 2 years they operated as a cleaning company.
+Investing the time to hire not only for the experience but also for the match, then combining that with the recognition of our team, allowed them to maintain a turnover rate of less than 10% for 2 years when they operated as a cleaning company.

 At the end of the day, the cleaning industry is about people.
 Your company’s product is a reflection of the quality of the people you attract and retain.
 The founders of Swept learned that investing time into cleaner hiring and retention of their business made them successful in their market, and they know it can for yours too.